 Associate Research Scientist, Oral and Maxillofacial Surgery

 Dr. O'Brien's primary research interest is in the impact of maternal sleep practices in pregnancy and the association with adverse pregnancy outcomes such as preeclampsia, gestational diabetes, fetal growth restriction, and stillbirth.
 She also conducts research examining the role of sleep problems in couples seeking treatment for infertility.
 Another interest is in the neurobehavioral consequences of sleep-disordered breathing in children and sleep in children with medical problems such as cleft palate repair and craniofacial anomalies.
 Dr. O'Brien participates in the training of sleep medicine fellows, maternal-fetal medicine fellows, and acts as a mentor for students, post-docs, fellows, and junior faculty interested in sleep research.
+Dr. O'Brien is NOT accepting summer fellows for 2021.

 William H. Howell Collegiate Professor of Physiology